robertjchristian/pokey/README.md

 Why Pokey?
 ============================
-See the "How to Setup Tests" section... hopefully it's obvious.
+See the "How to Setup Tests" section... hopefully it's obvious!

 Prerequisites
 ============================